MJingv/gogogo/dictation.md

 ---

-work is not the same as three years for many americans. many companies have remote and high bright options. so what motivate the people to go back to the office after the flexibility and comfort working at home. jp just say she is a global director of workplace research against which is global designer an architecture from. j welcome,so what's the ideal workplace look like? you know,ideal workplaces when have choice simple w in offers employees they pick what spaces they work that in. so it's base like coming together working at teams not fortulely in a person. but it's also it's ability to be work alone. to be order to focus without distraction and eruption or noise. so lots of flexibility relish. so what is bringing people back to office. what's they seeing as the prime motivation. in our late survey,we actually fount across 9 countries 40,000 x workers. we found that to focus on my work is now no.1. that i'm not surprised i right work at home but children ps all of the things. it's excelectly you know focus on your work also means individual as with as team and so being able to get work down in the effect way. but also they want great experience.
-//let's talk about that.
-so this's all comcpt are making the workplace a destination. you think about destination holiday. so what's the elements of the destination workplaces. you think about it's not a application it's completing that name. so do you think creating the experience that people can get remotely,you know it feel tireful as a individual feeling longing,feeling like a part of sth special. and especially from well being same p.  it's creating space that feel house in nature .they feel like it's a fun place to be. got some medite right there. high and fine forcility ,excellent food,flexicible living room spaces.to all spaces to flex to recharge to refill. and you can get that at home.and s get it. working with colleges in the nerborhood. you have an eting workplace. right a destination workplace. so what do you think this high bright modal looks like in the furture. we can center thing.as  high we've been noable in fact, we've always working in that office.we've been measure since t 17 and we thought that the most innovate were in the office about 67% of the week. now as  we measure it.people are back about have their time. j,what do you ideal need in the x measure your ptibity.you know what i told this.no. about 20 a week. the most enervative right bakc to the p let me just ask to you, what's the 20 of the week in the op of w in the highbride. you can't  think about 4 days, you should need to think about it's ideal parical day ,you're not in office ,it's also part of  flexibility. because  we've spent time were claming ,were traveling.we're doing all the other things, city are open to back up. and so have been flexibility to do that come and go really work for you for that , and take advantage m l , as a  exction of the work. what's your surprised she's most about the thinking about the  evolution of the workplace. i think what's surprised me the most is the fact the people say they  ideally  need  the workplace. communicate,isn't it? in a lot of ways to secound communicate. it is .and i think there was lonely as a core for people working from home. and so sitting with you.one-one visions as soon  calls. so much better.it worth. yes i agree.jp 3q
+going to work is not the same as it was three years for many americans. many companies have remote and hybrid options. so what motivate the people to go back to the office after the flexibility and comfort of working at home. jp joins us. she is a global director of workplace research at G which is global design and an architecture firm. j welcome,so what's the ideal workplace look like? you know,ideal workplaces is one that have choice and offers employees to pick what spaces actually they work best in. so it's base like coming together working at teams,both virtually or in a person. but it's also it's ability to be work alone. to be order to focus without distraction and interruption or noise. so lots of flexibility really. exactly. so what is bringing people back to office. what's they saying as the prime motivation. in our latest survey,we actually fount across 9 countries 14,000 office workers. we found that to focus on my work is now no.1. why is that i'm not surprised i right work at home but children pets all of those things. it's exactly. you know focus on your work also means individual as with as team and so being able to get work down in the effective way. but also they want a great experience. let's talk about that. so this whole concept of making the workplace a destination. you think about destination holidays. so what's the elements of the destination workplaces. you think about it's not a obligation. it's compelling destiny. so do you think creat the experience that people can get remotely,you know it feel care for as a individual feeling belonging,feeling like a part of sth special. and especially from well-being standpoint. it's creating space that feel hospitality in nature .they feel like it's a fun place to be. got some amenities right there. high-end fine fitness ,excellent food,flexibility living room spaces.to all spaces to reflect to recharge to refuel. and you can get that at home.especially and get it working with colleges in the neighborhood. you have an enticing workplace. right. a destination workplace. so what do you think this hybrid model looks like in the future. it's interesting thing.as hybrid new we've been mobile in fact, we've always working in that office.we've been measureing since 2016 and we thought that the most innovate were in the office about 67% of the week. now as we measure it.people are back about half their time. j,what do you ideal need in maximize your productivity.you know what i told this.no. about 2/3 a week. the most innovative right back to the pre-pandemic. let me just ask to you, what's the sweet spots 2/3 of the week in the office of w in the hybrid. you can't think about full days, you should need to think about it's ideal partial day ,you're in and out the office ,it's also part of flexibility. because we've spending time with clients ,were traveling.we're doing all the other things, city are open to back up. and so have been flexibility to do that come and go really work where you were best and take advantage of the amenities in the neighborhood as an extension of the work. what's sort of surprised you most about the thinking about the evolution of the workplace. i think what's surprised me the most is the fact the people say they ideally need the workplace. community,isn't it? in a lot of ways to second community. it is .and i think there was loneliness and isolation that occurred with a lot of people working from home. and so sitting with you.one-one versus as zoom call so much better.it worth. yes i agree.jp 3q